 - know that if you re-use parts of your own work, you must acknowledge this (to not do so is self-plagiarism)

-Please speak to your lecturers or personal tutor if you have any concerns, or contact the Library's Education Support team.
+Please speak to your lecturers or personal tutor if you have any concerns, or ASK the Library.

 Plagiarism and academic integrity